ecstatic-morse/blag/content/posts/quantifier-elimination.md

 fragment of first-order logic on partially ordered sets.
-The idea (if not the nomenclature) is pretty simple, but I haven't seen it discussed in any of the usual forums.[^forums] This is somewhat surprising, since it appears to solve the problems around HRTBs in a straightforward manner.
+The idea (if not the nomenclature) is pretty simple, but I haven't seen it discussed in any of the usual forums.[^forums] This is somewhat surprising, since it appears to solve the problems around HRTBs in a straightforward way.

 ## Quantifier elimination